Enumeration of Sets of Mutually Orthogonal Latin Rectangles: Abstract

 \section{Abstract}

 We study sets of mutually orthogonal Latin rectangles (MOLR), and a natural variation of the concept of self-orthogonal Latin squares which is applicable on larger sets of mutually orthogonal Latin squares and MOLR, namely that each Latin rectangle in a set of MOLR is isotopic to each other rectangle in the set.
-We call such a set of MOLR \emph{homogeneous}.
+We call such a set of MOLR \emph{co-isotopic}.

-In the course of doing this, we perform a complete enumeration of non-isotopic, and non-paratopic, sets of $t$ mutually orthogonal $k\times n$ Latin rectangles for $k\leq n \leq 7$, for all $t < n$.
-Additionally, for larger $n$ we have enumerated homogeneous sets of MOLR, as well as sets of MOLR where the autotopism group acts transitively on the rectangles, and we call such sets of MOLR \emph{transitive}.
+In the course of doing this, we perform a complete enumeration of sets of $t$ mutually orthogonal $k\times n$ Latin rectangles for $k\leq n \leq 7$, for all $t < n$ up to isotopism, and up to paratopism.
+Additionally, for larger $n$ we enumerate co-isotopic sets of MOLR, as well as sets of MOLR where the autotopism group acts transitively on the rectangles, and we call such sets of MOLR \emph{transitive}.

-We build the sets of MOLR row by row, and in this process we also keep track of which of the MOLR are homogeneous and/or transitive in each step of the construction process.
-We use the prefix \emph{stepwise} to refer to sets of MOLR with this property.
+We build the sets of MOLR row by row, and in this process we also keep track of which of the MOLR are co-isotopic and/or transitive in each step of the construction process.
+We use the prefix \emph{stepwise} to refer to sets of MOLR with this property at each step of their construction.

-Sets of MOLR are connected to other discrete objects, notably finite geometries and certain regular graphs.
+Sets of MOLR are connected to other discrete objects, notably finite geometries and certain regular hypergraphs.
 Here we observe that all projective planes of order at most 9 except the Hughes plane can be constructed from a stepwise transitive MOLR.